 Finally, it’s a great platform with a fairly low entry barrier for even brand new businesses, which provides you with endless data to help you make well-informed decisions, or you just set it and forget it, making use of their machine learning automation which provides limitless scalability.

-If you’re second-guessing now if Google Ads is something for you and your dropshipping store, then don’t forget to check out the article we wrote about Facebook Ads:
+If you’re second-guessing now if Google Ads is something for you and your dropshipping store, then don’t forget to check out our articles about other advertising options:

 Let us know in the comments below if you’re going to use Google Ads for your dropshipping store or not!
 And don’t forget, you can always contact us if you got any questions.
 Just press the “Contact Us” button at the top!

 So, are you ready to get started with dropshipping?
 Or maybe you have already started, but you’re looking to get some inspiration?